 Just before the holiday, on November 22, 2017, OSHA quietly released a news brief announcing a 2-week extension to the compliance date for employers to electronically report on-the-job illness and injuries.
 OSHA’s final rule to Improve Tracking of Workplace Illnesses and Injuries will not be effective as of December 15, 2017.
 Below is a post from our parent company, Total Safety Consulting providing guidance for employers:

-Industry update from Total Safety Consulting (TSC):
+Industry update from Total Safety Consulting (Gallagher Bassett):

 OSHA Quietly Extends Deadline on Electronic Submission of Injury and Illness Records